mnlgmz/wp-rocket/README.md

 ```

 ## 7. Still need help? :rocket:
-Support for WP Rocket is our business. :technologist: :wave:
+Support for WP Rocket is our business. :man_technologist: :wave:
 - **Got a valid license for WP Rocket?** Feel free to use our dedicated [contact form!](https://wp-rocket.me/contact/?nocache)
 - **Don’t own a valid license?** You can get one [right here!](https://wp-rocket.me/pricing/)